GeotrekCE/Geotrek-admin/docs/install/sensitivity.rst

     sudo geotrek  import geotrek.sensitivity.parsers.RegulatorySensitiveAreaShapeParser <file.shp>.

-You can refer to sensitivy module usage to format correctly the import files (:ref:`Import`)
+You can refer to sensitivity module usage to format correctly the import files (:ref:`Import`)

 Sync to Geotrek-rando
 ---------------------